-It depends on what policies you already have in place as part of your company's policies and procedures, but for many employers it is likely that there will be no extra arrangements to cover safeguarding.
-Any learners employed by you and undergoing training with UK Training & Development are covered by this legislation, and employers have a duty to ensure that this is met within the workplace as well as throughout the learner's training.
+It depends on what policies employers already have in place as part of their company's policies and procedures, but for many employers it is likely that there will be no extra arrangements to cover safeguarding.
+Any learners undergoing training with UK Training & Development are covered by this legislation, and employers have a duty to ensure that this is met within the workplace as well as throughout the learner's training.